Master of Occupational Therapy

 Matriculation Process

-The matriculation process occupational therapy schools in Illinois begins after a student receives the notification of acceptance.
+The matriculation process for occupational therapy schools in Illinois begins after a student receives the notification of acceptance.
 If a student either fails to satisfy the below matriculation requirements or omits/falsifies information required on official admission documents, the student automatically forfeits his/her seat in North Central College’s Master of Occupational Therapy program.

 Required Documentation